138paulmiller/Mancala-AI-Bot/README.md

 ### Conclusion
 This was a very interesting project.
 Since the game tree is simple enough to visualize, yet results in an exponential explosion of possible game states.
 Each AI plays the game differently.

+# Code
+### Class descriptions
+#### Board
+There is a Board class that provides both the AI and the player an interface to making moves and getting feedback on which player's turn is next.
+Mancala has two sides of 6 slots which is mapped onto a single integer array of length 12.
+Each move is modulates across the array, adding values to the current players bowl.
+Player one's bowl gets incremented if the player passes index 5 while, player two's bowl get incremented if they pass index 11.
+Each player is an integer value 0 or 1, and the choice of there move is offset by the player value multiplied by 6.
+This simulates the mapping of 2X6 array into a single 12X1 array where each player value (0, 1) represents the current row of slots.
+This made it much easier to simply iterate the index when dropping pebbles into the slots.
+2D to 1D mapping

+    A1[WIDTH*HEIGHT] == A2[WIDTH][HEIGHT]
+    A2[row][col] == A1[WIDTH*row+col]

+This class provides the following features to get the current game state:
+-	move
+  - Accepts a player and the given move and takes the pebbles from the slot and distributes them across the board.
+If dropped into a slot on the players side, it will pick up those pebbles and continue the turn.
+This function returns the id to the next player, since the player may get to play again
+- check_move
+  - Takes a player id and the slot to make the move and checks if the slot has any pebbles
+- has_move
+  - Takes a player id and if the player has any pebbles of his side, will return true.
+Otherwise false
+- game_over
+  - If all pieces are in the bowls, game over
+- get_score
+  - Returns the score from a given player id
+-	get_pieces
+  - Returns the number of pieces on a given player's side
+- getBowls
+  - Get the values of the bowls
+- getBoard
+  - Get the 1D array of slots

+####